thaliaarchi/wsjq/README.md

       -e, --on-eof=<behavior>
           Set EOF-handling behavior, which can be "error" (like wspace) or an integer (e.g. 0 or -1).

+      -c, --check-clean
+          Assert that the stack is empty and that the program explicitly at the end of execution.

       -h, --help
           Show usage.